 For further details, please refer to Parts II. – V.

 5. Who receives my data?

 Service providers deployed by us and operating on our behalf (so-called "processors" cf. Art.
 4 No. 8 GDPR) can receive personal data.
 We use the following processors or categories of processor:

 In addition, we pass on your personal data to our group companies, who also process personal data under their own responsibility (so-called "controllers", cf. Art.
 4 No. 7 GDPR).

 6. Transfer of personal data to third countries

 In cases described in Parts II. to V., we transfer your personal data to countries outside the European Economic Area (EEA) to the following recipients in third countries:

-- Group companies in Russia, Switzerland, Tunisia, Israel, USA and Canada
+- - Group companies in United Kingdom of Great Britain and Northern Ireland, Russia, Switzer-land, Tunisia, Israel, USA and Canada

 With regard to all recipients, we have implemented suitable guarantees (standard data protection clauses in accordance with Art.
 46 para.
 2 GDPR) to guarantee the security of your personal data.
 You may request a copy of these appropriate warranties.
 For this purpose, please contact the bodies designated in Part I, clauses 1 and 2.

 7. Storage of data